adjustyourtone/FSND_casting_agency/README.md

 #### PATCH /api/movies/<int:id>

-- Allows editing of a movie by ID. **Available to Director and Producer**
+- Allows editing of a movie by ID. **Available to Director and Producer only.**

 ```
 Example body: